lsloan/caliper-spec/guides/certification-guide.md

    * Product URL
    * Product description
    * Caliper specification version
+   * Member organization
    * Representative name
    * Representative email address
-   * Member organization
+   * Information for who should be contacted about certification expiration

 2. Click the green "Start Certification" button.
 To terminate testing click the white "Cancel" button.

 3. An "Instructions" page provides both a test endpoint URL and a bearer token.
 Configure your software to send Caliper messages to the test endpoint URL.
-For each request, set the HTTP <code>Authorization</code> header field value to the provided bearer token and the HTTP <code>Host</code> header field value to the provided endpoint URL.
+For each request, set the HTTP <code>Authorization</code> header field value to the provided bearer token, for example: <code>Authorization: Bearer 16b33d7e-32ae-4c12-ba10-1a1f08a0d5d7</code> and the HTTP <code>Host</code> header field value to the provided endpoint URL.

 4. Initiate the product test, sending messages to the certification service endpoint.